Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Introduction

 Another cooling method is feedback cooling.
 It is well established and nowadays used routinely to cool massive oscillators (see e.g. refs.~\cite{Aspelmeyer2014, Gieseler:21} for reviews).
 To date, this technique has rarely been used to cool ions.
 In refs.~\cite{PhysRevLett.96.043003, PhysRevLett.110.133602} information about the motion of the ion has been retrieved by incorporating it into an interferometer, in which photon emission in opposite directions is superposed.
 A feedback signal has been generated from the recorded interference signal and applied to the electrodes of the radio frequency trap hosting the ion.
-As a result, the ion temperature has been reduced by 30\,\%~\cite{PhysRevLett.96.043003}.
+As a result, the ion temperature has been reduced by 30\,\% compared to using only Doppler cooling ~\cite{PhysRevLett.96.043003}, resulting in a temperature that is 1.23 times above the Doppler limit of \(\hbar\Gamma/2 k_\mathrm{B}\).
 This feedback method has also recently been applied to cool the motion of a charged nanoparticle in a Paul trap~\cite{dania2022mirror}.
 In the field of optomechanics, various feedback schemes rely on imaging the scattered light onto a split detector, inferring position changes from the imbalance of the photo-signals.
 This has been successfully demonstrated for optically trapped charged nanoparticles~\cite{PhysRevLett.122.223601, PhysRevLett.122.223602} and also for a charged particle in a Paul trap~\cite{Dania2021}.